felixmckenzie/rebuilt/README.md

 - foreign key of user_id

 ### Categories
 The purpose of the Categories relation is to simply store a name of a category to associate a Listings record to.
 The attribute is:
 - name as a string type

 ### Orders
-The Orders relation creates order records attributes of a buyer id, seller id and listing id, and thus is a relationship table made up of foreign keys.
-The attribute are:
+The Orders relation creates order records attributes of a buyer id, seller id and listing id, and thus is a joining table made up of foreign keys.
+In reference to the ERD, a user can have zero or many orders and a listing can have zero or one orders.
+The attributes of the Orders table are:
 - a listing_id which references the Listings relation
 - a buyer_id which references the Users relation
 - a seller_id which references the Users relation

 ### Conversations
-The Conversations relation serves as a relationship table between the communications of a sender and a recipient of messages, and thus is made of user foreign keys.
+The Conversations relation serves as a join table between the communications of a sender and a recipient of messages, and thus is made of user foreign keys.
 The attributes in the database are:
-- sender_id
+- sender_id (foreign key on Users relation)
-- recipient_id
+- recipient_id  (foreign key on Users relation)

 ### Messages
 The Messages relation stores the data that is sent in a conversation, it therefore needs to reference the conversation it relates to as well as the user who sent the message, as well as the content of the message.
-The attributes are:
+A conversation has one or many messages (a conversation to exist there must be the exchange of atleast one message), while any user can have zero or many messages.The attributes are:
 - body as a text type
 - conversation_id as a foreign key
 - user_id as a foreign key

 ### Watches
-The Watches relation is a relationship table that enables Users to save listings their and also relates a listing being watched to a user.
-The attributes are
+The Watches relation is a join table that enables Users to save listings their and also relates a listing being watched to a user. both a user and a listing can have zero or many watches, depending on how many listings a user has saved to their watchlist, and how many watchers a listing may have.
+The attributes are:
 - listing_id as a foreign key reference
 - user_id as a foreign key reference

 ### Action Text Rich Text Areas
 The Action Text Rich Text Areas relation is assosciated with the Listings relation, and stores the Listing description as a rich text field.
-The attributes are
+The attributes are:
 - name as a string type
 - body as a text type
 - record type as a string